 United Overseas Bank Ltd (SGX: U11), or UOB for short, is one of the three major banks in Singapore.
 It is also part of the Straits Times Index (SGX: ^STI), occupying around 12% of the Singapore stock market benchmark.
-UOB’s shares have been coming down of late.
+The UOB share price has been coming down of late.
 From an intraday peak of S$30.37 seen at the end of April this year, the stock has fallen some 15% to S$25.75 (at the time of writing).
 With such a fall, is it an opportunity to pick up some of the bank’s shares?
-There is no straightforward answer, but we can make…
+There is no straightforward answer, but we…

 United Overseas Bank Ltd (SGX: U11), or UOB for short, is one of the three major banks in Singapore.
 It is also part of the Straits Times Index (SGX: ^STI), occupying around 12% of the Singapore stock market benchmark.